OUR STORY

 Until the 1930s Southwold had no museum.
 The only display of local artefacts was in a little room above the porch in St Edmund's Church which was becoming increasingly congested.

 The turning point came in 1932 when a Mrs Goddard, the owner of a pair of adjacent Dutch-style cottages in Victoria Street, offered them to the town.
-The condition attached to this very generous gift was that they should be converted into a museum.
+The condition was that they should be converted into a museum.

 The two cottages in the 1930s before restoration.
 Left, view from the rear and, right, from the street.
 Click either picture to enlarge and see more views.

-Thus it was that a group of local enthusiasts, historians and town dignatories came together specifically to create a museum for Southwold.
+Thus it was that a group of local enthusiasts came together specifically to create a museum for Southwold.
 They founded the Southwold Archaeological and Natural History Society with the object of realising that dream.

 The cottages had been built in the second half of the seventeenth century.
 Photographs of them in the late nineteenth century show families living in some degree of poverty.